 |

-In 2023, the average level of local taxation in Sofia district was among the highest in the country.
-Higher than average continued to be the taxes on non-residential immovable property for legal entities and on non-gratuitous acquisition of property.
-By contrast, significantly lower than the average rates were the taxes on taxi transportation and retail trade.
-Within the district, the highest average tax rates are levied by the municipalities of Samokov and Botevgrad, and the lowest ones – by the municipalities of Mirkovo and Chelopech.
+In 2024, the average level of local taxation in Sofia district’s municipalities was among the high ones in the country.
+Considerably higher than average were the taxes on non-residential immovable property for legal entities and on non-gratuitous acquisition of property.
+By contrast, significantly lower were the tax rates on retail trade.
+Within the district, the highest average tax rates are levied by the municipalities of Svoge, and the lowest ones – by Bozhurishte municipality.

 |